Overwatch League teams face a reset after pandemic spoils its grand plans

 “If they’re still committing to this model next year, I think there’s a lot of learnings, between scheduling and travel,” Schwartz said, adding there are reasons to be optimistic.
 “Hopefully, when you weather a global pandemic, going through this, season four should have a lot more structure.”

-Overwatch League will hit the reset button for the next portion of its third season on Saturday with 16 online matches in two days.
-Teams have no been divided into three regional conferences, and all three will compete.
-In North America, matches will begin every two hours.
+Overwatch League will hit the reset button for the next portion of its third season on Saturday with 10 online matches in two days.
+Teams have now been divided into three regional conferences, and all three will compete.
+The league originally planned for 16 matches this weekend but announced additional changes to the schedule Friday afternoon.
 All the games will be streaming live on YouTube, the exclusive streaming partner for the OWL and other Activision Blizzard esports properties.

 The online matches were supposed to start last weekend but the OWL had to scrap those plans after California Gov. Gavin Newsom implemented a “stay at home” order.
 The league quickly pivoted to a Sunday double-header where teams got to try out a new hero, Echo, in no-stakes exhibition matches.

-Note: This story has been updated to reflect Overwatch League’s latest match updates for the weekend.